7 Things I Wish I Knew as The New PTA President

 Personality differences can occasionally “stir the pot” among PTA volunteers.
 It isn’t always one big happy family.
 When differences arise, resist the temptation to take sides and instead work with resolve to re-align everyone toward the common goal.
 This is harder than it sounds.
 It takes careful thought, choice words, and often one-on-one chats.
 But if you act and speak from your heart, the rewards are immense.

 4. Let YOUR personality shine through!

 You don't have to fill your predecessor’s shoes.
-You may feel like all eyes are on you sometimes, but no one expects you to be a clone of the previous PTA President—so stop trying!
+You may feel like all eyes are on you sometimes, but no one expects you to be a clone of the previous PTA or PTO President — so stop trying!
 Remember, there are many ways to accomplish a task.
 As long as you move towards the shared goal, you can relax, enjoy the ride, relish the friendships, and let YOUR personality shine on the way!

 5. Think students first

+Have you ever wondered, what is the purpose of PTA in schools?
+The answer is students first.
 This should be the foundation for EVERYTHING YOU DO as PTA President and everything the PTA does.
 You and the PTA are there to serve, and true service is not always the easiest, quickest, or least expensive.
 It can be inconvenient and uncomfortable, but if your heart is in it, and it ultimately benefits the students, it’s likely the right thing to do.
-Most importantly, your actions as PTA President should have a positive impact on the lives of the students, staff, and the entire school community.
+Most importantly, your actions as PTA President should positively impact the lives of the students, staff, and the entire school community.